Thermodynamics of relativistic quantum fields confined in cavities: Charging a quantum battery through motion and gravity: bounds on the extractible energy

+We have computed the efficiency of energy transfer for an isolated cavity, which we have defined as the ratio between the amount of energy transferred to the system S and the energy transferred to to whole cavity modes C. This, however, provides only an upper bound to the amount of energy that we can potentially extract from the system S through some appropriate mechanism.

-Here we employ an existing scheme to extract the energy and compute its efficiency.
+We now proceed to employ an existing scheme to extract the energy stored in the system S, and we then compute the efficiency of the extraction process.
 This scheme comprises of two cavities R (reservoir) and H (hot), which will act as our active systems, and a harmonic oscillator B, which will act as the battery.
-The System S in the cavity H will be composed of one mode, labeled by the quantum number $n$.
+The system S in the cavity H will be composed of one mode, labeled by the quantum number $n$.
 This is necessary for later discussion of Carnot bounds on performance \cite{Scully:Zubairy:2003}.
-If we started with more than one mode in the System S these would, in general, have different temperatures after the cavity H has undergone a Bogoliubov transformation and they would be correlated.
-This can, in principle, lead to local violations of the Carnot bound and will not allow us to obtain analytical expressions \cite{Scully:Zubairy:2003}.
-The protocol that we will employ is illustrated in the box provided.
+If we started with more than one mode in system S such modes would, in general, have different temperatures after the cavity H has undergone a Bogoliubov transformation and they would be correlated.
+This can, in principle, lead to local violations of the Carnot bound and it will not allow us to obtain analytical expressions \cite{Scully:Zubairy:2003}.
+The protocol that we will employ is illustrated in the box provided opposite.